lingjzhu/clap-ipa/README.md

 # CLAP-IPA
 We are gradually releasing the data and code.
 It might take some time.
-Thank you for your interest!
+Thank you for your patience!

 ### Model
 To be updated